Skip to content

 Employees can update personal information, download electronic pay stubs, access tax forms like W-2s, check real-time earnings statements, change their tax withholding elections, and monitor their PTO (Paid Time Off) balances without needing help from HR or payroll administrators.

-Payroll managers use self-service options to gain more control over their payroll system setup, as now employees prefer more customizable self-serve functions for payroll calendars, system onboarding, and pay group creation.
-87.31% of Americans say their employers provide them with a self-service portal for their payroll and benefits info access, according to a survey titled “Getting Paid in America” by Payroll.org.
+Payroll managers use self-service options to gain more control over their payroll system setup, as employees increasingly prefer customizable self-serve functions for payroll calendars, system onboarding, and pay group creation.
+87.31% of Americans say their employers provide them with a self-service portal for their payroll and benefits info access, according to a survey titled "Getting Paid in America" by Payroll.org.

 12. Hybrid and remote workforce management